story by Mabel Harper & Cassidy Webb

 Why the hell they had to choose Max.

-It wasn’t long before he fell to musing over the more extreme potentials of his own power that he hadn’t discovered till now.
+It wasn’t long before he found himself musing, reluctantly, over the more extreme potentials of his own power that he hadn’t discovered till now.

 “Was it you who did that?”
 Julie asked.